Ma-Marcinowski/Verificational-Model/README.md

      * The limit of combinations (without repetition, where `n` is equal to the number of authors, and `k` is the authors sample) was set to a 1000 random combinations, hence, it is just an estimation of the given probability;

      * To allow for some background, all 1000 Acc results (depend on the limit of combinations) are turned into percents and rounded to intigers, then their dominant value is found, and the probability of such most observed Acc randomly occuring is calculated;

-     * Overall, it is more usefull to calculate such probabilities for all possible Acc results given some step, and for all sample sizes given some step, i.e. discrete probability distributions, vide `Verificational-Model/Evaluation/VM_Every_Acc_Probability_v.2.5.1.py`.

   * 3.14.9.
 Model v2.5.1 categorized evaluation on [256x256] patches (extended train database of raw grayscaled images)

     | PCARO | PDARO | Authors sample | Category | Loss | Category Acc | Dominant Acc | TPR | TNR | FPR | FNR | PPV | NPV | AUC |